When you’re in Paris, a must-see is a tour inside the breathtaking Palais Garnier – the stunning Paris Opera House.

 I booked a behind-the-scenes tour with a wonderful French guide named Rita who brought this awesome building to life, bursting into song at intervals and humming Tchaikovsky’s Swan Lake as we stood in the very plain basement that belies what is above.

 She described the opulent marble building as being like the ballet itself.
 It starts slowly from this nondescript basement where the ticket office is and builds to a crescendo in the glorious gold leafed room under hanging chandeliers on the third level.

 Sadly the dancers were rehearsing so I couldn’t peep through the doors to the stage or see the famous chandelier which weighs six tons, but the galleries are breathtaking to see and imagine yourself being here when it first opened in 1875.
-Back then everyone in Paris came in their finest clothes and sparkling jewels because there were more gas lights here than in the entire city and they wanted to be seen.
+Back then everyone in Paris came in their finest clothes and sparkling jewels because there were more gas lights here than in the entire city of Paris and they wanted to be seen in their finery.

 Check out my next post on where to buy the BEST souvenirs in Paris, at the little bouquinistes along the Siene.